Edward Jones, also known as The Boy Jones, is remembered for sneaking into the Buckingham Palace to stalk Queen Victoria.

 He was caught on the palace grounds three times including one time he almost made away with the queen’s underwear.
 The British government got enough of him and even kidnapped him twice.

-Once, they sent him to a ship in the middle of the sea.
+Once, they exiled him to Brazil and at another time, they detained him to a ship in the middle of the sea.
 But he always returned.

 The First Sneak-in

 On December 14, 1838, a strange and rough-looking boy was found strolling across the grounds of the Buckingham Palace.

 No one thought much about him since he was mistaken to be one of the chimney sweeps who swept the palace’s chimneys.

 But Jones got scared and ran across the lawn where he was apprehended by a police officer.

 During interrogations, he claimed his name was Edward Cotton and he had been born in the palace.